 Try it and once you find a mix of ingredients you like, make a bunch of batches, freeze them, then grab them and go when you are on the run.

-This protein bar recipe is a lot healthier for you and for your wallet, plus who doesn't love some chocolate now and then, especially when it's this healthy?
+This homemade protein bar recipe is a lot healthier for you and for your wallet, plus who doesn't love some chocolate now and then, especially when it's this healthy?

 - Seeds and nuts give a great dose of healthy fats that are good for you and great for leveling out your blood sugar levels.

-- The optional protein powder provides a nice dose of protein.
-(Yes, I know this is not a “real food”, but for those of us dealing with food allergies, sometimes this is the best we can do)
+- The optional organic protein powder provides a nice dose of protein.
+(Yes, I know this is not necessarily considered a “real food”, but for those of us dealing with food allergies, sometimes this is the best we can do)

 - Coconut oil is a great healthy fat as well